 Make a list of what you are going to buy

 Quite similar to the last point in some respects but planning what you are going to spend before you actually start buying can help quite a lot.
 I found that making a list of the things prevents me from spending more money as I am focused on solely finding and buying the listed items.
 Look at prices online, for example, say you are food shopping, have a look at the products online, take note of their prices and add up the total you are going to spend.
 Is there anything that is too expensive?
 Is it something you can go without or is there a cheaper option?
-Which brings us on to my next point.
+This brings us to my next point.

 Drop the ego